 Here’s why it matters:

-• Enhanced Fleet Management: Optimized routes help better manage vehicles, reducing idle time and ensuring more consistent usage across the fleet.
+- Enhanced Fleet Management: Optimized routes help better manage vehicles, reducing idle time and ensuring more consistent usage across the fleet.
+This results in lower fuel consumption, reduced maintenance costs, and improved overall vehicle performance, all of which are essential components of an effective fleet maintenance plan.

 But there’s more under the hood.
 Real-time data integration ensures dynamic rerouting based on traffic conditions or new delivery requests, keeping operations agile.